19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 - Database backup and restore feature;

-- Two-factor authentication that adds an extra layer of security to your store
+- Two-factor authentication adds an extra layer of security to your store

 14. Keep Platforms and Software Up to Date